Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Certain diseases tend to lower your level of albumin and raise your level of one or more types of globulins.
 A normal range of albumin is 39 to 51 grams per liter (g/L) of blood.
 The normal range for globulins varies by specific type.
 A normal range for total globulins is 23 to 35 g/L.

 If you are dehydrated, your protein level may appear higher than it is.
 This effect is also seen with albumin.
 Making sure you have had enough water before the test will give an accurate result.
-If the band is placed around your arm for too long during blood collection, this can also make your albumin level seem high.
+If the band (tourniquet) is placed around your arm for too long during blood collection, this can also make your albumin level seem high.

 Tell your healthcare provider about any symptoms you're having.
-Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |